Biology (BS) Program Overview

 • Organic Chemistry II

-• Fundamentals of Biology Lab
+• Fundamentals of Biology w/ Lab

-• Philosophical & Ethical Issues in Science
+• Philosophical/Ethical Issues in Science

-• (Choose 1)
+• (Choose one)

 • Zoology